armalite/dbt-ai/README.md

 ## Installation
 NOTE: Production PIP MODULE IS NOT YET AVAILABLE

-To install the application, run the following command:

 The test application can be installed from TestPypi:
 ```bash
 pip install -i https://test.pypi.org/simple/ dbt-ai==0.0.2